Electronic health record: Russia

 In 2011, Moscow's government launched a major project known as UMIAS as part of its electronic healthcare initiative.
 UMIAS - the Unified Medical Information and Analytical System - connects more than 660 clinics and over 23,600 medical practitioners in Moscow.
-UMIAS covers 9.5 million patients, contains more than 359 million patient records and supports more than 500,000 different transactions daily.
+UMIAS covers 9.5 million patients, contains more than 359 million patient records, and supports more than 500,000 different transactions daily.
 Approximately 700,000 Muscovites use remote links to make appointments every week.

 European Union

-The European Commission wants to boost the digital economy by enabling all Europeans to have access to online medical records anywhere in Europe by 2020.
-With the newly enacted Directive 2011/24/EU on patients' rights in cross-border healthcare due for implementation by 2013, it is inevitable that a centralised European health record system will become a reality even before 2020.
-However, the concept of a centralised supranational central server raises concern about storing electronic medical records in a central location.
+The European Commission wants to boost the digital economy by enabling all Europeans to have access to online medical records anywhere in Europe.
+With the new European Health Data Space (EHDS) Regulation, steps are being taken toward a centralized European health record system.

+However, the concept of a centralized supranational central server raises concern about storing electronic medical records in a central location.
 The privacy threat posed by a supranational network is a key concern.
-Cross-border and Interoperable electronic health record systems make confidential data more easily and rapidly accessible to a wider audience and increase the risk that personal data concerning health could be accidentally exposed or easily distributed to unauthorised parties by enabling greater access to a compilation of the personal data concerning health, from different sources, and throughout a lifetime.
+Cross-border and interoperable electronic health record systems make confidential data more easily and rapidly accessible to a wider audience and increase the risk that personal data concerning health could be accidentally exposed or easily distributed to unauthorized parties by enabling greater access to a compilation of the personal data concerning health, from different sources, and throughout a lifetime.